Oxid15/cascade/cascade/docs/source/explanations/dataset.rst

 =======
 :py:class:`cascade.data.Dataset`

-The main focus of Cascade are data pipelines.
+The main focus of Cascade is data pipelines.
 The library allows to construct them from many interchangeable blocks, which are self-sufficient in terms of managing their own meta-data.